zackmvmt/nfl-squares/README.md

 ## Setup
   1. Clone the repository.
   2. Update the `package.json` file to reflect the name of your project.
+  3. Run `npm install` to get the node modules.
-  3. Delete the original remote.
+  4. Delete the original remote.
 Create a repository if needed.

 ## Launching to Heroku
   1. Create a new app: `heroku apps:create nameofyourapp`.